php-tui/php-tui/docs/content/docs/reference/shapes/Sprite.md

+---
+title: Sprite
+description: Renders a "sprite" based on a given "ascii art"Each sprite can have a single color but they can be layered on the canvas.
+---
 ## Sprite

 Renders a "sprite" based on a given "ascii art"Each sprite can have a single color but they can be layered on the canvas.